BattlesnakeOfficial/action-release-version/README.md

 # GitHub Action: Release VERSION.txt
 Simple GitHub Action to write VERSION.txt and include it in each release.

-Note this force updates the release tag, such that the tagged commit contains the new VERSION.txt file.
+Note this pushes a new commit to the release branch and force updates the release tag in GitHub (so that the tagged commit contains the new VERSION.txt).

 ## Usage
 ```yaml